software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .note }

 > [This video](https://www.youtube.com/watch?v=F42FN6cZmA4) covers GitHub's sub-issues, which can be used for example to clarify the user story and task hierarchy.
-In the GitHub Project's [view settings](https://docs.github.com/en/issues/planning-and-tracking-with-projects/customizing-views-in-your-project/customizing-the-board-layout) you can set "Group by" as "Parent issue" to group tasks by the user story.

 {: .important-title }